 Hartwick College is a residential liberal arts and sciences college.
 The Office of Residential Life and Housing offers our residential students a variety of experiential learning opportunities to support their academic, social, and personal success.

 We believe a Hartwick education is the result of curricular and co-curricular experiences in class, on campus, and in the residence halls.
-As such, all students are required to live on campus through their junior year.
+As such, all students are required to live on campus through their senior year.

 Hartwick College will provide housing for all students that are eligible for housing, as space allows.
 Submitting appropriate applications, forms, and documentation before associated deadlines will greatly improve the ability to obtain housing.